danielpalmares/trillo/README.md

 These tools were used in the project:

 - HTML
-- CSS Flexbox
+- SASS (Flexbox)
 ## License

 This project is under the MIT license.
-See the archive [LICENSE](https://github.com/danielpalmares/trillo-css/blob/main/LICENSE) for more details.
+See the archive [LICENSE](https://github.com/danielpalmares/trillo/blob/main/LICENSE) for more details.